-Position a rack in the lower third of your oven and preheat to 350°F/180°C. Line with parchment paper the bottom and sides of a 8×8-inch baking pan.
+Position a rack in the lower third of your oven and preheat to 350°F/180°C. Line with parchment paper the bottom and sides of an 8×8-inch baking pan.
 Set aside.

-Add coconut oil, sweeteners, cocoa powder, salt, and almond flour to a bowl and blend.
+Add coconut oil, sweeteners, cocoa powder, salt, chocolate chips, and almond flour to a bowl and blend.

 Add one egg at a time, whisking well after each one until completely incorporated.
 The texture should appear smooth, with all the sweetener dissolving into the mixture.
 And if using erythritol, and your batter ends up too thick, you may want to add an extra egg.
 Just be sure not to over-whisk, or your brownies could end up more cakey rather than fudgy.

 Bake for 15-23 minutes until the center is just set and a toothpick inserted in the center comes out moist.
 This really does vary (a lot!!) from oven to oven (think convection etc), so give them a check from minute 15 the first time around, and remember that you’ll brownies will continue to cook while they cool.

 Allow to cool completely on a rack.
 Lift brownies using the edges of the parchment paper and cut into the desired size (we do 16!).
 To get extra clean edges, place in the freezer for 10 minutes prior to cutting.

 Nutrition FactsCalories 102 Calories from Fat 81% Daily Value*Total Fat 9g 14%Saturated Fat 4g 20%Cholesterol 37mg 12%Sodium 139mg 6%Potassium 83mg 2%Total Carbohydrates 3g 1%Dietary Fiber 2g 8%Protein 2g 4%Vitamin A 4.7%Calcium 2.1%Iron 5.3%* Percent Daily Values are based on a 2000 calorie diet